 Prostitution Charges in New York City

 Prostitution in New York City has changed dramatically in the last 25 years; some New York City residents will remember what Times Square looked like in the 80’s and early 90’s.
-These days, the public perception of prostitution is no longer a scantily clad woman in fishnets standing on a street corner in a seedy part of town, but now conjures up images of diamond rankings on escort sites and Upper West Side madams.
-We can all remember Eliot Spitzer and Ana Gristina and the relentless media coverage given to these high class prostitution rings.
 The reality is that prostitution has largely moved from the street corners to the internet.
-Websites, like craigslist, provide a forum to buy or sell virtually anything, including sex.
+Many websites provide a forum to buy or sell virtually anything, including sex.

 Prostitution is a class B misdemeanor, punishable by up to 90 days in jail.
 A conviction to this offense will not require the defendant to register as a sex offender; however, the stigma of either being labeled a prostitute or a “John” can have devastating and lasting personal effects.
-While prospective employers, educational institutions, or licensing agencies may understand youthful indiscretions and even a minor conviction, the nature of Prostitution causes people to immediately view the offender in a far more negative light.
+While prospective employers, educational institutions, or licensing agencies may understand youthful indiscretions, the nature of prostitution charges cause people to immediately view the offender in a far more negative light.
 Unlike some other offenses, Prostitution is considered an offense to morality as well as the Penal Law, which people feel justified in judging more harshly.

-If you have been charged with Prostitution or Patronizing a Prostitute, hiring the best New York City criminal defense attorney is a necessity.
-The collateral consequences of being convicted can effectively ruin a person’s life, even though the actual crime itself is a low level offense.
-Every avenue of your defense must be explored to ensure that you are not stuck with the black mark of Prostitution.
-Naturally, in Prostitution cases, the chief witness against you will either be the prostitute or the patron with which you made the agreement.
-Destroying the credibility of that witness is the first step towards winning your case.
+If you have been charged with Prostitution or Patronizing a Prostitute, a defense attorney is a necessity.
+The collateral consequences of being convicted for prostitution charges in New York city can effectively ruin a person’s life, even though the actual crime itself is a low-level offense.
+Every avenue of your defense must be explored to ensure that you are not stuck with this charge on your record.
+Naturally, in these cases, the chief witness against you will either be the prostitute or the patron with which you made the agreement.
+Destroying the credibility of that witness is the first step toward winning your case.

-The New York City Prostitution attorneys at the Law Offices of Jeffrey Lichtman know how to investigate Prostitution cases and prepare strong defenses.
-We will work tirelessly to ensure that every possible helpful piece of information has been discovered and will be used to bolster your case or show that the prosecution’s witnesses cannot be trusted.
-Call us today at (212) 581-1001 for a free case evaluation.
+The New York City Prostitution attorneys at the Law Offices of Jeffrey Lichtman know how to investigate these cases and prepare strong defenses.
+We could work tirelessly to ensure that every possible helpful piece of information has been discovered and will be used to bolster your case or show that the prosecution’s witnesses cannot be trusted.
+Call us today for a free case evaluation.